 We have already discovered the main reason cold brew and hot brew taste different: the temperature used during the brewing process and how it affects the oxidation rate.
 However, there are two other variables that contribute to the differences in taste.
 These include the roast used and the grind.

 Hot coffee can be brewed with any roast you want.
 Different roasts have different flavor profiles.
-If the roast is lighter, it will have a mellow flavor, but with more acid.
+If the roast is lighter, it will have a mellow, complex flavor, but with more acid.
 Medium roasts usually taste balanced and can range in flavor from nutty to earthy to floral.
-Dark roasts have sweeter notes and full body with less acidity.
-They can have flavor profiles with caramel or smoke.
+Dark roasts have bolder flavor and full body with less acidity.
+They can contain notes of caramel or smoke.

-Cold brew is typically a dark roast, but can be a medium roast as well.
+Cold brew is typically made with dark roast coffee, but can also be made with medium roast.
 The flavors of these roasts carry over well in a cold brew, giving it low acidity and full body.

 The coarser the grind, the more likely it is you are steeping your coffee.
 Steeping coffee develops a full flavor for your brew.
 This is the case in cold brewing and hot brewing.
 Fine grind can also get a really strong coffee flavor when water is forced through it, which is exactly why it is used for espresso.

 Now you don’t have to wonder why there’s a difference in taste between hot brew and cold brew.
-You now have the coffee knowledge to explain that they taste different due to the temperature of the water when brewing, because that affects oxidation rate and the flavors left behind.
+The most important factor is the temperature of the water when brewing, because that affects oxidation rate and the flavors left behind.
 Don’t forget that the grind size and the roast used also play their own part.
 Share the coffee knowledge wealth with others!